mgnsk/FreshRSS-AutoTTL/README.md

 until the feed becomes active again.

 It is recommended to configure each feed to use the default TTL.
 This will let AutoTTL work most efficiently.
+The extension includes a simple feed frequency statistics table on its configuration page.

 ![Screenshot](https://user-images.githubusercontent.com/15255910/224358248-e2c30f62-f250-4ec6-9858-2505eded4aae.png)